 And the same would go for Kazakhstan.

-Now, the one question nobody will ever dare ask, I guess besides us, is that oh, is it is it possible that all the monies that Hunter made while Joe was president with these countries that the crackhead son at the time uh perhaps was spied on and they have compromising materials on him?
+Now, the one question nobody will ever dare ask, I guess, besides us, is that, oh, is it possible that all the monies that Hunter made while Joe was president with these countries that the crackhead son at the time perhaps was spied on and they have compromising materials on him?

 And that means that Joe's not in any position to do anything.

-Biden's major political norm rips into uh Republicans overseas, you know.
+Biden's major political norm rips into Republicans overseas.

-Okay, you know, Biden's slamming Republicans, media ignores his attack against Republicans, and you know, the Republican Party and the rise of nationalist fate.
+And, you know, the Republican Party and the rise of nationalist faith.

 Why is he trashing America on foreign soil?

-First of all, well, we're back to the apologize for America tour.
+First of all, we're back to the apologize for America tour.

 That's a great idea until Joe's staff gets involved.